 Yes, if she is emancipated but it is difficult to get emancipated.
 She would need to prove she can provide for herself financially and more importantly, has the common sense to take care of herself and make appropriate decisions.
 Neither of which is qualities of most 25 year olds let alone a 15...Read more »

 My son's biological father has never seen my son and has expressed intrest in terminating his parental rights.
 My son has a father in his life who has been around since birth. him and I are no longer in a relationship and he is now married.
-Despite our relationship not working he is still in my...
+Despite our relationship not working he is still in...
 Read more »

 Obviously a man married to someone else is not a candidate to adopt your son and his continued presence in your child's life is potentially not in the best interest of his new family or your child.
-As to the father terminating his rights, he can not do that unilaterally - you would need to start...Read more »
+As to the father terminating his rights, he can not do that unilaterally - you would need to...Read more »

 Im now engaged & fiance wants to adopt my son.
 Hes the ONLY DAD my son has ever known and has been provider for him, (US) for almost 2 yrs.
 I filed for primary custody of son.
 The biological father NEVER replied to the papers sent by my lawyer.
 When we filed for a motion for me to be granted...
 Read more »

 The Court didn't 'take it upon themselves' - its standard procedure.
 As much as you may believe having biological dad out of you child's life is best and regardless of whether you are right or wrong - you basically do not get to make that call.
-Since you have a lawyer that you indicated you...Read more »
+Since you have a lawyer that you...Read more »

 If you and the child have resided in NC for at least the last 6 months, it may be possible to petition to terminate parental rights.
 If you are successful in terminating his right you will also terminate his obligation to pay child support - you don't get both.
-Contact a local family law attorney...Read more »
+Contact a local family law...Read more »

 He has been my step dad since Age 2.
 I am 31 years old and married for 10 years.
 My biological father was abusive physically, mentally, and monetary, towards my mother and when he went after us she left him.
 My biological is somewhere in Ca he owes an extensive amount of child support still from...
 Read more »